nrfconnect/ncs-zigbee/docs/quick-start.rst

    Zigbee star topology setup for this guide

 The figure shows the Zigbee network star topology you are going to set up.
-See :ref:`zigbee_topologies` for more information on.
+See :ref:`zigbee_topologies` for more information.

 Each of the samples you will use for forming the network is based on the single-chip, single-protocol architecture, uses the default configuration (that is, without any additional sample extensions enabled) and has a clearly defined role: